ServiceStack/servicestack.net/MyApp/_posts/2023-08-04_bulk-insert-performance.md

 ```

 Normally OrmLite APIs uses parameterized statements however for Bulk Inserts it uses inline rasterized values in order
-to send and construct a single statement, which if preferred you can configure to use instead of its default optimal
+to send and construct a single statement, which if preferred can be configured to be used instead of its default optimal
-implementation with:
+implementation:

 ```csharp
 db.BulkInsert(rows, new BulkInsertConfig {